 - 1. The participant shall connect to the OGC Web Portal via a personal log-on using a web browser. (http://portal.opengeospatial.org/).
 The participant shall login using their assigned individual Username and Password.
-If you are a participant or observer, you can request that an account is setup for you by contacting the Initiative Manager.
-Please ensure that you are logged into the Portal within the OWS-5 Group.
-If you are a member of another OGC Portal Group, you must select OWS-5 in the drop-down select box on the right end of the top navigation menu. - 2.
-The Top Navigation Menu has a tab labeled File.
+If you are a participant or observer, you can request access to the OWS-8 project files by contacting the Initiative Manager.
+Note that OWS-8 Observers typically do not have permission to upload files to the OWS-8 project directories; contact the Initiative Manager if this is an issue for you.
+Please ensure that you are logged into the Portal and have selected OWS-8 in the dropdown select box on the right end of the top navigation menu. - 2.
+The second tier Navigation Menu has a tab labeled Files.
 Select this tab.
-You are now viewing the File Manager Web page for the OWS-5 Group. - 3.
+You are now viewing the File Manager Web page for the OWS-8 Group. - 3.
 The participant shall upload or submit a single file by selecting the New File tab.
 File submissions may be packaged (even if only a single file) using a) WinZip (for Windows-based submissions) or b) tar and Gzip or c) tar and compress for (Unix-based submissions). - 4.
 The participant shall in the upload process provide certain metadata for tracking and recognizing the files on-line. - a.
 Title: title of the submission - b.
-Authors: work group or area for which the document was developed
+Authors: work group or area for which the document was developed - c.
+Description: or abstract, a paragraph describing the purpose and content of the submission, and - d.
+OGC Doc Type: identify the type of document for the submission, - e.
+Upload File: submitted file to be selected from the submitter's system. - 5.
+The participant shall click "Go".